TheKeeperOfPie/ArtistAlleyDatabase/README.md

 This must be done each time a dependency is added/changed.
 Disabling dependency verification can be done by deleting `./gradle/verification-metadata.xml`.

+[//]: # (TODO: Full clean build is starting to get annoying, need better way to regenerate metadata)

 `./gradlew --write-verification-metadata sha256 generateVerificationMetadata`